diogomatsubara/raceday/README.md

 ## Coursera's Ruby on Rails specialization assignment

-This assignment was done as part of the Coursera's [Ruby on Rails specialization](https://www.coursera.org/specializations/ruby-on-rails)
+This assignment was done as part of the Coursera's [Ruby on Rails specialization](https://www.coursera.org/specializations/ruby-on-rails) and it was deployed to [Heroku](http://raceday2112.herokuapp.com/)